mworlds/movingworlds/posts/(con)figuring-sport.md

 - **David Murphy**,  When Symbols Start to Speak: Lilian Thuram and

     the French Identity Debates

+    > The relationship between sporting success and the supposedly successful integration of immigrant minorities has gained even greater prominence since France’s victory in the 1998 World Cup Final.
+    >
+    > From ‘When Symbols Start to Speak’
+    >
+    >    **by David Murphy**

 - **Supriya Chaudhuri**, Literary Modernism and Subaltern Sport